Tips for Coding Email Preheaders

 There are a lot of designs that won’t accommodate visible preheader text, or the text doesn’t fit with the brand template.
 If you’d like to add hidden preheader text to your email, don’t worry, it’s not difficult!

 To start, you’ll want to pick a place where the preheader text won’t cause issues in your layout.
 Usually, the text will take up no more than one pixel of vertical space, but in some cases, a small preheader can bump content down.
 If you’re putting the preheader text into an existing header, you may want to put it in a row by itself, so if any content below is moved it will all move the same amount.

 To hide the text, you’ll want to include the following inline styles:

 <td style="display:none !important; visibility:hidden; mso-hide:all; font-size:1px; color:#ffffff; line-height:1px; max-height:0px; max-width:0px; opacity:0; overflow:hidden;"> This is preheader text. </td>

-Now you know how to add preheader text to a template.
 If you’re looking for more information on how to make the best use of preheader text, check out 5 Preheader Text Ideas to Increase Your Email Effectiveness.

 Are you ready to start testing your email preheaders?
 Sign up for a free trial and check out Campaign Precheck’s new preheader preview tool!